Donald Trump: 2016 presidential election

-Trump's FEC-required reports listed assets above $1.4 billion and outstanding debts of at least $315 million.
-He did not release his tax returns, contrary to the practice of every major candidate since 1976 and his promises in 2014 and 2015 to do so if he ran for office.
-He said his tax returns were being audited, and that his lawyers had advised him against releasing them.
+Trump's FEC-required reports listed assets above $1.4 billion and outstanding debts of at least $265 million.
+He did not release his tax returns, contrary to the practice of every major candidate since 1976 and to promises he made in 2014 and 2015 to release them if he ran for office.
+He said his tax returns were being audited and that his lawyers had advised him against releasing them.
 After a lengthy court battle to block release of his tax returns and other records to the Manhattan district attorney for a criminal investigation, including two appeals by Trump to the U.S. Supreme Court, in February 2021 the high court allowed the records to be released to the prosecutor for review by a grand jury.
 In October 2016, portions of Trump's state filings for 1995 were leaked to a reporter from The New York Times.
 They show that he had declared a loss of $916 million that year, which could have let him avoid taxes for up to 18 years.

-Trump won 306 pledged electoral votes versus 232 for Democratic candidate Hillary Clinton.
-After elector defections on both sides, the official count was 304 to 227.
+Trump won the election with 304 electoral votes versus 227 for Democratic candidate Hillary Clinton.
 The fifth person to be elected president despite losing the popular vote, (Note: Presidential elections in the U.S. are decided by the Electoral College.
-Each state names a number of electors equal to its representation in Congress and (in most states) all electors vote for the winner of their state's popular vote.) he received nearly 2.9 million fewer votes than Clinton, 46.3% to her 48.25%.
-He was the only president who neither served in the military nor held any government office prior to becoming president.
+Each state names a number of electors equal to its representation in Congress and (in most states) all electors vote for the winner of their state's popular vote.) he received about 2.87 million fewer votes than Clinton, 46.1% to her 48.2%.
+He was the only president who had neither served in the military nor held any government office prior to becoming president.
 His election marked the return of a Republican undivided government.
 (Note: A Republican president combined with Republican control of both chambers of Congress) Trump's victory sparked protests in major U.S. cities.